An Overview of Elbow Bursitis

 - You have warmth, redness and swelling on the elbow.

-Many people don't know that elbow bursitis is a very real injury affecting the bursa sac in your elbow.
+Many people don't know that elbow bursitis is a very real and painful injury affecting the bursa sac in your elbow.
 It can happen to anyone who regularly puts stress with repetitive arm movements as part of your job, sports related activities, acute trauma to the elbow and/or aging weakness the tissue around the elbow and the bursa.

 Elbow bursitis is one of those injuries that can really bring down the quality of your life.
 Anyone - young or old - can suffer from this injury, and if you're active this condition will keep you from doing the things you love to do.
 It will even start interrupting any of your normal daily tasks and make living life harder than it really needs to be.